 To be eligible under exceptions (A), (B), (C), or (D), the applicant must have physically resided in Alaska for at least two consecutive years immediately before the absence.

-The Alaska WWAMI Admissions Committee will accept the following as allowable absences for purposes of Alaska WWAMI Eligibility under exception (a)(2)(D) above:
+The Alaska WWAMI Eligibility Committee will accept the following as allowable absences for purposes of Alaska WWAMI Eligibility under exception (a)(2)(D) above:

 - Continuation of a research project begun while the applicant was a full-time student

-- Work pertinent to medicine in a laboratory or clinic such as NIH or CDC
+- Work pertinent to medicine in a medical care clinic or research laboratory or clinic such as NIH, CDC, or University based.

 - Pertinent work in an international health facility, whether research or care-delivery based